Paramodular groups and theta series: Siegel's main theorem

 On the other hand, given two such chains of lattices $L_i, K_i$, we can assume the lattices to be on the same rational quadratic space since there is only one genus of even unimodular lattices of given rank.
 If $p$ is a prime dividing $t_n$, the completion $(L_n)_p$ is a $p$-modular sublattice of the maximal lattice $(L_1)_p$, which is an orthogonal sum of hyperbolic planes.
 By \cite[Satz 9.5]{eichlerbook} there is a hyperbolic basis $e_1,\ldots,e_k,f_1,\ldots,f_k$ (i.e., the $e_i,f_i$ are isotropic vectors with $B(e_i,f_j)=\delta_{ij}$), such that $e_1,\ldots,e_k,pf_1,\ldots,pf_k$ is a basis of $(L_n)_p$.
 In the same way we obtain analogous bases $e_1',\ldots,e_k',f'_1,\ldots,f_k'$ of $K_1$ and $e_1',\ldots,e_k',pf'_1,\ldots,pf_k'$ of $K_n$.
 Sending $e_i$ to $e_i'$ and $f_i$ to $f_i'$ we obtain a local isometry at $p$ mapping $L_i$ onto $K_i$ for $1\le i \le n$, so the two chains are in the same genus.

-\end{proof} \begin{remark} \item An arithmetic study of the classes in this genus will be quite interesting.
+\end{proof} \begin{remark} An arithmetic study of the classes in this genus will be quite interesting.
 For example, for a prime $p$ and $T=\biggl( \begin{smallmatrix} 1_a&0\\0&p1_b \end{smallmatrix}\biggr)$ the lattice chains are of the type $(L,\dots,L,K,\dots,K)$ with $a$ copies of the even unimodular lattice $L$ and $b$ copies of the even $p$-modular lattice $K$.

-Two such chains $(L,\dots,L,K,\dots,K)$ and $(L',\dots,L',K',\dots,K')$ belong to the same class if $L,L'$ are in the same class and (with $L=L'$) the sublattice $K'$ of $L$ is in the orbit of $K$ under the action of the group of automorphisms of $L$, so the number of classes in this genus of chains with first entry in the class of $L$ is the number of these orbits. \end{remark} \begin{lemma} For $T$ of square free level and $k>n+1$ the space of Siegel Eisenstein series of weight $k$ for $\Gamma^{(n)}(T)$ has dimension $1$. \end{lemma} \begin{proof} This is clear since by Corollary \ref{cusps_cosets_isotropic} there is only one equivalence class of zero-dimensional cusps. \end{proof}
+Two such chains $(L,\dots,L,K,\dots,K)$ and $(L',\dots,L',K',\dots,K')$ belong to the same class if $L,L'$ are in the same class and (with $L=L'$) the sublattice $K'$ of $L$ is in the orbit of $K$ under the action of the group of automorphisms of $L$, so the number of classes in this genus of chains with first entry in the class of $L$ is the number of these orbits. \end{remark} \begin{lemma} For $T$ of square free level and $k>n+1$ the space of Siegel Eisenstein series of weight $k$ for $\Gamma^{(n)}(T)$ has dimension $1$. \end{lemma} \begin{proof} We recall that Siegel Eisenstein series, i.e. Eisenstein series associated to zero-dimensional cusps, of weight $k$ define a space of dimension equal to the number of equivalence classes of zero-dimensional cusps.
+The claim follows from Corollary \ref{cusps_cosets_isotropic}. \end{proof}

-\begin{theorem}[Siegel's theorem for the paramodular group] Let $T$ be an elementary divisor matrix of square free level and let $\gen((L_1,\ldots,L_n))$ be the unique genus of $n$-tuples of positive definite lattices of rank $m=2k$ (with $8\mid m$) which are paramodular of level $T$.
-Define by
+\begin{theorem}[Siegel's main theorem for the paramodular group] Let $T$ be an elementary divisor matrix of square free level and let $\gen((L_1,\ldots,L_n))$ be the unique genus of $n$-tuples of positive definite lattices of rank $m=2k$ (with $8\mid m$) which are paramodular of level $T$.
+Assume $k>n+1$ and define by

 the unique normalized (Siegel) Eisenstein series which is paramodular of level $T$ (where $j( \bigl(\begin{smallmatrix} A&B\\C&D \end{smallmatrix}\bigr),Z)=\det(CZ+D)$ as usual and where $P$ as in Theorem \ref{maintheorem} is the subgroup of matrices with upper triangular block decomposition of the paramodular group $\Gamma^{(n)}(T)$).